apache/flink/docs/dev/table/common.md

 </div>
 </div>

-Once registered in a `TableEnvironment`, all tables defined in a `ExternalCatalog` can be accessed from Table API or SQL queries by specifying their full path, such as for example `catalog.database.table`.
+Once registered in a `TableEnvironment`, all tables defined in a `ExternalCatalog` can be accessed from Table API or SQL queries by specifying their full path, such as `catalog.database.table`.

 Currently, Flink provides an `InMemoryExternalCatalog` for demo and testing purposes.
 However, the `ExternalCatalog` interface can also be used to connect catalogs like HCatalog or Metastore to the Table API.